-Once you install Contrast, enable Hub connectivity in system settings (page 588) so you continue to get the latest library data.
+Once you install Contrast, enable Hub connectivity in system settings (page 629) so you continue to get the latest library data.

-• If you are installing without internet connectivity (airgap), download the installer that contains cache data.
-Otherwise, download the installer without the cache data.
-This installer requires internet connectivity to download the latest library data.
+• If you are installing without internet connectivity (airgap), download the installer that contains Contrast library and CVE data.
+Otherwise, download the installer without this data.
+This installer requires internet connectivity to download the latest library and CVE data.